AlistairNWard/wham/README.md

 whamg  -g graph.txt -x 2 -e $EXCLUDE -a Homo_sapiens_assembly19.fasta –f CHM1_1.bam > chm1.vcf  2> chm1.err
 ```

-In the example above each putative structural variant will be written to a flat text file.
+In the example above each putative structural variant will be written to a flat text file (graph.txt).
 Individual graphs can be visualized with dotviz or gephi.
 This output can be helpful for interrogating missing calls or complex structural variants.
 Do not use this option on a genome-wide run.

 ### Explanation of options